Skip to content

 Group B strep doesn’t usually cause symptoms in healthy adults.

-Babies who have group B strep may develop symptoms during their first week of life (this is called early-onset disease) or from 1 week to 3 months of life (this is called late-onset disease).
-The symptoms of group B strep in newborns may include the following:
+Babies who have group B strep may develop symptoms during their first week of life.
+This is called early-onset disease.
+Or they may develop symptoms from 1 week to 3 months of life.
+This is called late-onset disease.

 DIAGNOSIS & TESTS